scottohara/loot/README.md

 If you use heroku pipelines, the recommendation is that your `heroku` git remote maps to a `staging` app in the pipeline.
 This allows you to verify the release before promoting it to a `production` app in the pipeline.

-(Note: You must configure your heroku app to use the multi buildpack, eg. `heroku buildpack:set https://github.com/heroku/heroku-buildpack-multi`)
+(Note: You must configure your heroku app to use the multi buildpack, e.g. `heroku buildpack:set https://github.com/heroku/heroku-buildpack-multi`)

 (Note: Ensure your server is configured to your local timezone.
-For heroku, this is done by setting the `TZ` config variable, eg. `heroku config:add TZ=Australia/Sydney`)
+For heroku, this is done by setting the `TZ` config variable, e.g. `heroku config:add TZ=Australia/Sydney`)